Why Most People Never Escape Mediocrity (Even When They Try)

 - Familiar

-And that familiarity matters more than most people realize.
+And that sense of familiarity matters more than most people realize.

-Real change introduces things the brain naturally resists:
+Real change introduces things your brain naturally pushes back against:

 - Unknown outcomes